Lyrafll/CLD/Labo05/003_Resilience.md

   * What autoscaling features are available?
 Which metrics are used?

-    > Horizontal Pod Autoscaler: horizontal autoscaling by increasing the number of pods
+    > Horizontal Pod Autoscaler (HPA):
     >
-    > Vertical Pod Autoscaling: Increase pod resources directly
+    > Functionality: It automatically scales the number of Pods in a replication controller, deployment, replica set, or stateful set.
     >
-    > Use of CPU, memory, network, etc.
+    > Metrics Used: By default, HPA uses observed CPU utilization, but it can also scale based on custom metrics provided either by Kubernetes or an external metrics server.
+    >
+    > Vertical Pod Autoscaler (VPA):
+    >
+    > Functionality: VPA adjusts the CPU and memory resource requests of pods in a Kubernetes pod, deployment, or replica set according to their load, without changing the number of pods.
+    >
+    > Metrics Used: Primarily CPU and memory usage of the pods.

   * How can you update a component? (see "Updating a Deployment" in the deployment documentation)